 One thing that stands out in the data that requires further investigation is the over 2000 certificates granted for "medical assistants" mostly from private colleges and institutes compared to the BLS estimated 445 annual job openings for medical assistants.
-This partly reflects imprecise terminology with many Medical Assistant Training Programs focusing on the administrative tasks in a health care office to the exclusion of the direct care clinical competencies of a Medical Assistant, as defined by the Bureau of Labor Statistics (see ONET occupational information).
+This partly reflects imprecise terminology with many Medical Assistant Training Programs focusing on the administrative tasks in a health care office to the exclusion of the direct care clinical competencies of a Medical Assistant, as defined in ONET.
 Anecdotal reports on this point are conflicting as there are some suggestions that students graduating from MA programs have difficulty securing employment while other indicators suggest employers face shortages of qualified candidates.
 There are also reports that students who seek to build upon an MA certificate and discovering that the earned coursework does not transfer nor "stack" toward additional certificates or degrees.
 Given the importance of these credentials to direct care jobs, these indicators require further investigation.